Physical symbol system: Dreyfus

-Connectionism
+Tversky and Kahnemann

-Embodied philosophy
+Embodied cognition

 George Lakoff, Mark Turner and others have argued that our abstract skills in areas such as mathematics, ethics and philosophy depend on unconscious skills that derive from the body, and that conscious symbol manipulation is only a small part of our intelligence.

+Evidence that symbolic AI can't efficiently generate intelligence for all problems

+It is impossible to prove that symbolic AI will never produce general intelligence, but if we can not find an efficient way to solve particular problems with symbolic AI, this is evidence that the sufficient side of the PSSH is unlikely to be true.